 Bereavement and loss

-Grief is a natural response to the death or loss of someone close.
-Children can experience feelings of loss due to family breakdown (e.g separation from families due to divorce, care proceedings or through parents going to prison) or due to the death of someone close to them (including extended family, siblings, parents/cares and also pets).
+Children and young people can experience feelings of loss due to family breakdown (e.g. separation from family members due to divorce, care proceedings or through parents going to prison) or due to the death of someone close to them (including extended family, siblings, parents/cares and also pets).

-Spotting the signs of complex grief
+Identifying the signs of complex grief

-Children’s feelings of loss and grief can be complicated by a number of factors, including:
+Children and young people’s feelings of loss and grief can be complicated by a number of factors, including:

 - The relationship they had with the person who has died.
 Complicated grief is more likely to occur if the person was the child’s parent, sibling or best friend.